 Larisa is an economist with U.S. Geological Survey.
 Larisa focuses on regional economic profiles of communities and assessment of economic effects to inform policy for resource management decisions.
 She also specializes in water supply, alternative water transfers and agricultural production.
 Most recently, Larisa examined the use of remote sensing technology for consumptive water use monitoring in the Western U.S. and abroad.
 Larisa joined MARS as a Director in 2015.

 Montague is a Senior Associate at Franz & Driscoll, PLLP., a boutique law firm specializing in water rights.
 Montague recently joined the practice of law after a career in land use planning.
 She assisted in research needed to initiate MARS as an ILF sponsor for Montana while working as an intern for Trout Unlimited in law school.
 Since then her efforts have circled around the intersection of land and water conservation through legal tools such as conservation easements, instream flow leases, drafting legislation, settlement negotiations and litigation.
 In addition to her law degree, her educational background includes an M.Sc. in Watershed Ecology and a Certificate in Natural Resource Dispute Resolution from the University of Montana.
 Montague joined MARS’ board as a Director in 2015.

-Jennifer is the Assistant Director of Future West Inc. specializing in organizational development.
 Jen has spent 15 years leading watershed groups and non-profit organizations navigate challenges in water-related issues as diverse as open-space bonds, endangered species, floodplain regulations and river conservation.
+She also owns and operates Farm 51, a goat farm in Bozeman.
 Jen joined MARS as Director in 2013.